jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 ```

 ### Program
-Program contains user state, which in this example is playbackLocation, which keeps track of where the user has been watching the program.
+Program contains state, which in this example is playbackLocation, which keeps track of where the user has been watching the program.
 The most challenging part
 of this implementation was making sure that `playbackLocation` was correct, especially when the `minutes` arguments could have resulted in a negative `playbackLocation` or one that was beyond the runtime if care was not taken.

 Most behavior delegates to `recording`, which is a Flyweight entity shared by all DVR accounts that have recorded it.